-Chairman of the Executive Board since 7 May 2024 for a period of one year (i.e. until the Supervisory Board meeting at the end of the 2025 General Meeting of Shareholders called to approve the financial statements for the year ending 31 December 2024), in accordance with the principle of alternating general management functions applied in the Company (annual rotation with Mr Jean-François Decaux).
+Chairman of the Executive Board since 7 May 2024 for a period of one year (i.e. until the Supervisory Board meeting at the end of the 2025 General Meeting of Shareholders called to approve the financial statements for the year ending 3 р alternating general management functions applied in the Company (annual rotation with Mr Jean-François Decaux).